Not Sure Which Breastfeeding Positions Are Best?

 Football Hold Breastfeeding Position

-The football breastfeeding hold is also referred to as the underarm hold or clutch hold.
+The football breastfeeding hold is also called the underarm or clutch hold.
 With this nursing position, you will be holding your baby on either one of your sides.
-This is a great position for Mothers who have just had a Cesarean section.
+This is an excellent position for Mothers who have just had a Cesarean section.

 - You will need a pillow to support your baby.
 Baby should be at breast height.